BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Schopenhauer.md

 - Anti-eudaemonism: we value virtue appropriately only if we do not regard it as a part of, or a means to, our happiness
 - Voluntarism is true - A thorough attempt to separate the freedom from the rationality of the will appears only in Schopenhauer and in existentialist views about radical freedom.
+- Schopengauer claims that Kant's views covertly rely on a legal conception of obligation that presupposes a divine legislator.³⁸
+- In her view, the peculiar predicament of modern moral philosophy lies in the combination of a non-jural conception of morality with a concept of obligation that depends on a jural conception.